PoisotLab/ms_network_prediction/manuscript.md

 amount of information we must predict, and making the problem of predicting interactions less daunting.
 The processes that structure ecological networks do not only occur at the scale of interactions---there are also processes at the network level which limit what interactions are possible.
-The realized structure of a network is the synthesis of the interactions forming the basis for network structure, and the network structure refining the possible interactions---"Part makes whole, and whole makes part" [@Levins1987DiaBio].
+The realised structure of a network is the synthesis of the interactions forming the basis for network structure, and the network structure refining the possible interactions---"Part makes whole, and whole makes part" [@Levins1987DiaBio].